 Up to ten competitive fellowships are available for graduate students.
-Successful applicants will receive stipends of \$7,205 and an allowance for travel expenses within the United States.
-A small number of unpaid fellowships may also be available for strongly qualified students who can support themselves financially.
-Fellows are expected to be in residence for the full ten weeks of the program.
-The application deadline is February 15, 2019.
-Awards will be announced by April 1, 2019.
+Successful applicants will receive stipends of \$7,793 and an allowance for travel expenses within the United States.
+Fellows are expected to participate full-time (40 hours per week) for the full ten weeks of the Program.
+The application deadline is February 5, 2024.
+Awards will be announced in March.
 We seek applicants from all areas of Geophysical Fluid Dynamics, and particularly encourage applications from women and members of underrepresented groups.
-Further information and application forms may be obtained at http://gfd.whoi.edu, or by writing to: gfd@whoi.edu
+Further information and application forms may be obtained at https://gfd.whoi.edu or by writing to: gfd@whoi.edu

-Prospective visitors should contact Claudia Cenedese at ccenedese@whoi.edu, Karl Helfrich at khelfrich@whoi.edu or Bruce Sutherland at bsuther@ualberta.ca
+Prospective visitors should contact Greg Chini at greg.chini@unh.edu or Bruce Sutherland at bruce.sutherland@ualberta.ca

-WHOI is an Equal Employment Opportunity/Affirmative Action Organization The GFD Program is funded by the National Science Foundation and the Office of Naval Research
+WHOI is an Equal Employment Opportunity/Affirmative Action Organization.
+The GFD Program is funded by the National Science Foundation and the Office of Naval Research.